North Rocks: Commercial area

 North Rocks Shopping Centre and the Royal Institute for Deaf and Blind Children school are located around North Rocks Road.
 The shopping centre was constructed during the 1970s and features a Coles Supermarket and Kmart discount department store and more than 70 speciality shops.
 It was a Westfield Group operation until 2015, when it was sold to Challenger for $127 million.
-Beside the shopping centre, there is an Aldi supermarket, Anytime Fitness and First Choice Liquor.
 A small group of shops is also located on the opposite side, around the intersection of North Rocks Road and Lawndale Avenue.

 North Rocks Markets, a trash and treasure market, is run every Sunday by the local Rotary Club by gold coin donation at the Royal Institute for Deaf and Blind Children.
 The market incorporates a variety of stalls covering new and second-hand items, food, and a computer market and has operated at various locations in the area over 20 years.

 There is a light industrial area towards North Parramatta in the area around Loyalty Road, which includes industrial businesses such as Unilever, Rexona and Officeworks and many other businesses in various industrial estates.